 Greencap Flood Response

-The recent floods in Queensland and New South Wales present multiple challenging situations, and the risks in managing these scenarios are complicated.
+The recent floods in Victoria, New South Wales and Queensland present multiple challenging situations, and the risks in managing these scenarios are complicated.
 The information on this page is intended as a first port of call guide for individuals and businesses with flood-impacted properties.

 General safety risk considerations following a flood